 "How many people think the solution to gaining quality control, improving fiscal responsibility, and stimulating technological innovation is to start their own special-effects company?" the Founders podcast observed.
 "But that's what he did."
 The question answers itself.
 Almost no one thinks this way.
 Lucas's instinct — vertical integration as creative liberation — was anomalous in Hollywood, where filmmakers outsourced effects, sound, and post-production to third-party vendors and accepted whatever limitations those vendors imposed.
 Lucas refused to accept limitations he could engineer around.
 ILM was followed by Skywalker Sound, the post-production audio facility that would become the industry's gold standard, and by THX Ltd., which developed theater sound-quality standards.
 Each subsidiary was a tool built for a specific creative problem and then turned outward to serve — and profit from — the broader industry.

-Lord of the Rings trilogy, put it simply: "I can't help feeling that George Lucas has never been fully appreciated by the industry for his remarkable innovations.
-He is the
+Peter Jackson, the New Zealand director who would later push the boundaries of visual effects with his Lord of the Rings trilogy, put it simply: "I can't help feeling that George Lucas has never been fully appreciated by the industry for his remarkable innovations.
+He is the Thomas Edison of the modern film industry."

 The Ranch